Skip to main content

 Email to DNS TXT contact

-For the email to DNS TXT contact DCV method, DigiCert sends an authorization email to the email addresses found in the DNS TXT record on the _validation-contactemail subdomain of the domain being validated.
+For this method, DigiCert sends an authorization email to the email in the DNS TXT record on the _validation-contactemail subdomain of the domain being validated.
+To use Email to DNS TXT contact, make sure to select the Verification email DCV method.

-Place the DNS TXT record on the _validation-contactemail subdomain of the domain you want to validate.
+1. Place the DNS TXT record on the _validation-contactemail subdomain of the domain you want to validate.
 The RDATA value of this text record must be a valid email address.

 Name